 Are You Ready to Be the Change Agent for Digital?

-Reach out to us for a custom digital commerce strategy for your company.
-Zobrist and HCL Software have partnered to deliver success to our customers and we would like to share our winning strategy with you.
+Reach out to us at firstname.lastname@example.org for a custom digital commerce strategy for your company.
+Zobrist and HCL Commerce have partnered to deliver success to our customers and we would like to share our winning strategy with you.

 # The B2B Digital Inflection Point: How sales have changed during Covid-19 by McKinsey & Co, April 20, 2020.

 ## IDC Predicts 65% of APAC* GDP will be Digitalized Reaching US$ 1.2 Trillion in Spending by 2022, November 4, 2020.